Attempted lurings reported in Delaware County

 MIDDLETOWN TWP., Pa.
-(WPVI) --The Pennsylvania State Police is investigating reports of attempted lurings in Delaware County.
+(WPVI) --Pennsylvania state police are investigating reports of attempted lurings in Delaware County.

 At 11:31 a.m.
 Monday, police received a call from Glenwood Elementary School in Middletown Township about a 5th grade student encountering a man in a white work van.